Deep Clone User Permissions

 Give all needed permissions to the appropriate users

-Needed to be able to select the project during Deep Clone configuration.
+Needed to be able to select the space during Deep Clone configuration.

 “Deep Clone for Jira - Single/Epic Clone”

-Can use Deep Clone for Jira and sees the Deep Clone button in this project.
+Can use Deep Clone for Jira and sees the Deep Clone button in the Actions menu ··· in work items of this space.

-A user with this permission will be able to access Deep Clone for Jira (Single/Epic Clone) for all issues within the projects using this permission scheme, no matter how global permissions are configured.
+A user with this permission will be able to access Deep Clone for Jira (Single/Epic Clone) for all work items within the spaces using this permission scheme, no matter how global permissions are configured.

-You can use other project permissions to restrict users from using specific options of Deep Clone.
+You can use other space permissions to restrict users from using specific options of Deep Clone.
 You can find an overview of Jira permissions here.